bbdsoftware/metis-cluster-bootstraps/docs/charts/bootstrap/Chart-Docs/metis-appsets.md

 Metis-appsets
 ===========

-Helm chart for the instellatiion of argo application sets that will bootrap argo applications into the cluster
+Helm chart for the installation of argo application sets that will bootrap argo applications into the cluster

 ## Installation